Insight

 Examples of Good Externship Projects

 Ideal projects today include market research, customer interviews, and product discovery & prototyping – all pillars of an effective product innovation strategy.
 Other ideal projects include cybersecurity, IT, business development, search engine optimization, content creation, strategic reviews, talent acquisition, brand design, and data analysis.
 Today, highly technical projects like software engineering break one of the principles above – externs either need more experience or managers need to spend a lot of time training over a very extended period of time.
-But in time, we will have technical Externships as well.
-In fact, our first will be in cybersecurity which launches later in 2024!
+But technical Externships are on the way (first cybersecurity module will launch by end of year).
+But more importantly, software engineering IS NOT a career of the future due to advances in generative AI and LLMs.
+Knowing how to prompt and "speak" to LLMs to create software will be the new skill.

 What many of these projects have in common is that they require a lot of human hours to actually engage with research, customers, potential customers, and run experiments.
 Whether you are a startup founder trying to get to product market fit, or a Chief Product Officer at a Fortune 500 responsible for a major product or new feature launch, or a Head of Marketing conducting research on market expansion, you need to validate your market, customer, and product concept before investing significant time and money into building anything.
 This process cannot be skipped (although many do and end up building something nobody wants).
 But it takes time that leaders and their teams usually don’t have when deadlines are looming and budgets are limited.